James Hubbard (murderer)

-James Barney Hubbard (March 7, 1930 – August 5, 2004) was an American convicted murderer who was sentenced to death by the state of Alabama in 1977 for the murder of 62-year-old Lillian Montgomery, whom Hubbard had been living with following his release from prison.
+James Barney Hubbard (March 7, 1930 – August 5, 2004) was an American convicted murderer who was sentenced to death and executed by the U.S. state of Alabama for the 1977 murder of 62-year-old Lillian Montgomery, whom Hubbard had been living with following his release from prison for a separate murder conviction.

 On January 10, 1977, then-46-year-old Hubbard called police to report a shooting at Montgomery's home in Tuscaloosa, Alabama, alleging that Montgomery had fatally shot herself.
 Hubbard, who had previously served a 20-year sentence for a different murder, was subsequently convicted of Montgomery's murder and sentenced to death.

 In 2004, more than 27 years after Montgomery's murder, Hubbard was executed by lethal injection.
 At the age of 74, he was the oldest person to be executed in the United States in decades.

 Background

-In 1957, Hubbard was sentenced to 50 years in prison following his second-degree murder conviction in the death of David Dockery in Tuscaloosa County, after a claim of self-defense was rejected.
+In 1957, Hubbard was sentenced to 50 years in prison following his second-degree murder conviction in the death of David Dockery in Tuscaloosa County, Alabama, after his claim of self-defense was rejected.
 Hubbard was released on parole 19 years later in October 1976.
 He moved into the home of 62-year-old storeowner Lillian Montgomery, who had befriended and sponsored Hubbard to gain his release.

 Murder

 In January 1977, Hubbard shot Montgomery three times and robbed her of her gold and diamond wristwatch, along with about $500 in cash and checks.
-Hubbard later called police and reported that he had been drinking whiskey with Montgomery, who fatally shot herself.
+Hubbard subsequently called police and reported that he had been drinking whiskey with Montgomery, who fatally shot herself.
 Montgomery died as a result of three gunshot wounds—one each to the face, head, and shoulder.
+Nitrate tests revealed a small amount of gunpowder residue on both of Hubbard's hands, as well as on Montgomery's right hand.

+Hubbard was indicted on February 18, 1977.
 Later that year, Hubbard was found guilty of first-degree murder.
 In October 1977, he was sentenced to execution by lethal injection.